dwiandhikaap/rawdog-md/README.md

 ## 👍 You might want to use this if:
-- You want to focus on creating your site, not learning the tool.
+- You want to focus on creating your site instead of learning the tool.
 - You want to build websites with Markdown and custom HTML/CSS.
 - You prefer a simple setup without unnecessary installations.